Majid Kavousifar: Trial

-After their arrest, Iran's Ministry of Intelligence interrogated the Kavousifars, and determined that the duo murdered Moghaddasi because of personal motivations, and not for political reasons.
+After their arrest, Iran's Ministry of Intelligence interrogated the Kavousifars, and determined that the duo murdered Moghaddasi because of personal motivations, and not political reasons.
 Majid confessed to the murder after three hours of interrogation.

 Majid and Hossein Kavousifar were tried before Branch 15 of the Revolutionary Court in Tehran.
-Majid testified in court to killing Moghaddasi, claiming that his motive was because the judge had wrongly convicted him of alcohol possession (which is a crime under Iran's version of Islamic law) on a previous occasion.
+Majid testified in court to killing Moghaddasi, claiming his motive was because the judge had on a previous occasion wrongly convicted him of alcohol possession (a crime under Iran's version of Islamic law).
 During that previous trial, Moghaddasi sentenced Majid to be whipped, but subsequently reduced his punishment to a fine.
-Because of this experience, Majid concluded that Moghaddasi was a corrupt and unjust judge, and retaliated by killing him.
+This experience made Majid conclude Moghaddasi was a corrupt and unjust judge, and retaliated by killing him.

 On 14 March 2007, the Revolutionary Court found Majid and Hossein Kavousifar guilty of spreading corruption on the earth, the murders of Moghaddasi and the other two, armed robbery, illegal possession of firearms, and other crimes, and sentenced them to the death penalty.
-In addition, the court sentenced Majid to a whipping of 74 lashes and a fine of one million tomans for illegal drug use.
+In addition, the court sentenced Majid to a whipping of 74 lashes and a fine of one million tomans (a toman is equivalent to 10,000 Iranian rials) for illegal drug use.